orbitse/Awesome-Law-NLP-Research-Work/README.md

 ### Future Work ###
-Ideas about issues for future study:
+Issues for future study:
 - improving access to annotated versions of statutes, ordinances, and regulations
-- provide legal text augmented with definitions and summaries available as the user reads the text
+- augmenting legal text with definitions and summaries available on demand as the user reads the text
+- merging related laws together to provide a more thorough summary of the applicable laws on demand in response to a user's question